 Maachah, a wife of Rehoboam, is also called Michaiah daughter of Uriel of Gilead.
 The Hebrew word for daughter can mean granddaughter, in all likelihood she was Absalom's granddaughter, since Absalom died before Reboboam was born.
 And 2 Samuel 14:17 tells us Absalom had one daughter named Tamar (probably after his sister).
 This Tamar may have been the wife of Uriel of Gilead, which seems to be what Josephus implies in Antiquities 8:10:1.
 But we're also told Absalom had 3 sons but the sons aren't named.

 Abijah also called Abijam, the full brother of Shelomith, died (seemingly of natural causes) after reigning only 3 years as King, and Rehoboam reigned only 17 years.
-We're not told how old he was, but he must have been more then 20, I think it's safe to say he could have been 20-25 when Solomon died.
+We're not told how old he was, but I think it's safe to say he could have been 20-25 when Solomon died.

 Shulamith speaks of having brothers in the Song, Shelomith likewise had three brothers by the same mother, and numerous others.
 She would seem to be her mother's only daughter though, but not her father's, Rehoboam we're told had 60 daughters.